 Preferably not.
 Puppies like to sleep after a meal and they are less responsive to treats which are used as a form of positive reinforcement during class.

-Puppy pre-school is a four week course and includes a graduation certificate and treat.
-Our puppy pre-school trainers undertake the Vetwest Puppy Pre-school accreditation course which provides them with vital knowledge on raising a well behaved pet.
-The cost of the course is $75.
+Puppy Preschool is a four week course and includes a graduation certificate and treat.
+Our puppy pre-school trainers undertake the Vetwest Puppy Preschool accreditation course which provides them with vital knowledge on raising a well behaved pet.
+The cost of the course is $80 for the complete four week course.

 How do I book my puppy into a class?